JMANN240/auto_presenter/README.md

 ## Installation

-### ***To perform a quick default installation that should work on most RasPiOS Buster installations, run setup.sh.
+### ***To perform a quick default installation that should work on most RasPiOS Buster installations, run `sudo bash setup.sh`.
 To go through the steps yourself, follow the instructions below.***

 #### *Note: you will still have to manually enable the camera and I2C with raspi-config.*